netbootxyz/netboot.xyz-docs/docs/booting/qemu.md

 :::note

-Note: At least 4GB of memory is recommended for some of the images that are loaded into RAM.
+At least 4GB of memory is recommended for some of the images that are loaded into RAM.
 If you experience problems during initrd load, the machine usually just needs more RAM.

 :::